Module: Fluence::Gateway::Auth::GatewayAuthentication

 Controller concern that reads the gateway identity headers and exposes scope-prefixed authentication helpers.

-When the concern is included, three instance methods are defined on the host controller class (via define_method), where <scope> is Configuration#scope_name:
+When the concern is included, five instance methods are defined on the host controller class (via define_method), where <scope> is Configuration#scope_name:

 • current_<scope> — memoised lookup of the user record.